 The warrant reserve records the value recognized of warrants issued with respect to financings, until such time as the warrants are exercised, at which time the corresponding amount will be transferred to share capital.
-If the warrants expire unexercised, the amount remains in the reserve account.
+If the warrants expire unexercised or are canceled, the amount remains in the reserve account.